talon-one/TalonOnePHPsdk/docs/Api/IntegrationApi.md

     new GuzzleHttp\Client(),
     $config
 );
 $customerSessionId = 'customerSessionId_example'; // string | The `integration ID` of the customer session.
 You set this ID when you create a customer session.
-You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#tag/Customer-data/operation/getApplicationSessions) endpoint.
+You can see existing customer session integration IDs in the Campaign Manager's **Sessions** menu, or via the [List Application session](https://docs.talon.one/management-api#tag/Customer-data/operation/getApplicationSessions) endpoint. **Notes**: - There is no length limit for this ID. - It must be URL-encoded.
+For example, replace spaces with `%20`.
+[Learn more](https://www.w3schools.com/tags/ref_urlencode.asp).

 try {
     $result = $apiInstance->getCustomerSession($customerSessionId);